thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 on-html-element-click-1:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-1-pe.png
+        title: 'Enter dashboard edit mode.
+Click the "Add widget" button at the top of the screen or click the large "Add new widget" icon in the center of the screen (if this is your first widget on this dashboard);'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-2-pe.png
+        title: 'Find the "HTML widgets" widget bundle and click on it;'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-3-pe.png
+        title: 'Select the "HTML Card" widget;'
+    3:
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-4-pe.png
+        title: 'Navigate to the "Actions" tab.
+Click the "plus" icon in the top right corner of the screen to open a new "Add action" window;'
+    4:
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-5-pe.png
         title: 'Select "On HTML element click" action source.
 Input a name for the action.
 Optionally, select an icon.
 Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
 After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously created state you&#39;d like to be transitioned to.
 When the desired state has been selected, click the "Add" button;'
-    1:
+    5:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-2-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-6-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Now navigate to the "Appearance" tab;'
-    2:
+    6:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-3-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-7-pe.png
         title: 'There you should see two fields: CSS and HTML.
 In the HTML field enter an ID of the action which is its name.
-After click "Apply" to save the widget settings'
-    3:
+After, click "Add";'
+    7:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-4-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-8-pe.png
         title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'

 on-html-element-click-2:
     0:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-5-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-9-pe.png
         title: 'To execute an action click anywhere in the widget.'
     1:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-6-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-10-pe.png
         title: 'You will navigate to a state where details of all devices are displayed.'

 on-html-element-click-3:
     0:
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-11-pe.png
+        title: 'Enter dashboard edit mode.
+Click the "Add widget" button at the top of the screen or click the large "Add new widget" icon in the center of the screen (if this is your first widget on this dashboard);'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-12-pe.png
+        title: 'Find the "HTML widgets" widget bundle and click on it;'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-13-pe.png
+        title: 'Select the "HTML Card" widget;'
+    3:
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-14-pe.png
+        title: 'Specify the data source for the widget and navigate to the "Actions" tab.
+Click the "plus" icon in the top right corner of the screen to open a new "Add action" window;'
+    4:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-7-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-15-pe.png
         title: 'Select "On HTML element click" action source.
 Input a name for the action.
 Optionally, select an icon.
 Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
 After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously created state you&#39;d like to be transitioned to.
 When the desired state has been selected, click the "Add" button;'
-    1:
+    5:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-8-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-16-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Now navigate to the "Appearance" tab;'
-    2:
+    6:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-9-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-17-pe.png
-        title: 'In the HTML field enter an ID of the action which is its name.
-After click "Apply" to save the widget settings'
+        title: 'There you should see two fields: CSS and HTML.
+In the HTML field enter an ID of the action which is its name.
+After, click "Add";'
-    3:
+    7:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-10-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-18-pe.png
         title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'

 on-html-element-click-4:
     0:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-11-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-19-pe.png
         title: 'We have configured the action to occur when clicking on the widget title.
 Click the widget title;'
     1:
-        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-12-pe.png
+        image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-20-pe.png
         title: 'You will navigate to a state where details of all devices are displayed.'

 on-circle-click-1: